Self Catering Properties

 Dwelling houses which are used for self catering holiday accommodation purposes can, in certain circumstances, be listed in the Non Domestic Valuation Roll instead of the Council Tax List.
 The eligibility of such properties is checked on an annual basis.
 It is the responsibility of the operators of such properties to provide evidence to the Assessor that the requirements have been satisfied for each financial year.

 There is a time limit in law for providing evidence for each financial year.
-The evidence must be provided by the later of 56 days after the end of the financial year to which it relates, or 56 days from the date the information is requested by the Assessor.
+The evidence must be provided by the later of 27 May in the financial year immediately following the financial year to which the evidence relates, or 56 days from the date the information is requested by the Assessor.
 Any evidence received after this time cannot be considered.
+Late evidence, or non-provision of evidence will automatically result in the property being removed from the Valuation Roll and becoming liable for Council Tax for the relevant year.

 The legislative requirements from The Council Tax (Dwellings and Part Residential Subjects) (Scotland) Regulations 1992 (as amended) are: